Skip to a section:

 Clicking Reset Filters in the bottom-right corner of the table reverts the table to the configuration before you last clicked Update.
 For example, if you have filtered some data, then de-selected columns and clicked Reset Filters, the table will look as it did before you last clicked Update.

 Note: You may notice the numbering in the Row ID column (if displayed) appears out of order when data are sorted and filtered.
-The Row ID is the object's unique identifier in the archive's database and does not reflect any sort of ranking or science value.
+The Row ID is the object's unique identifier in the Archive's database and does not reflect any sort of ranking or science value.

 Actions applied to all tabs: